yoyokits/BarChartRaceNet/docs/index.md

 5. Generate the bar chart race animation in a MPEG format by clicking Export to Video button on the right side of load button
 6. Select the output folder and file name and press Save
 7. Wait until the process is done

+If you have a problem please ask me in [Facebook StatAnim Page](https://www.facebook.com/StatAnim-106525391163002) or open an issue here.